saitejagujja17/decentralized-custodial-wallets/README.md

-Time-Locked Ethereum Wallet for Kids Using Smart Contracts Authors
+Project: Time-Locked Ethereum Wallet for Kids Using Smart Contracts

+Authors
 Sai Teja Gujja – saiteja.gujja-1@ou.edu
 Vinaykrishna Mattela – vinaykrishna.mattela-1@ou.edu
-Project: Decentralized Custodial Wallet Models

 This project explores and compares three decentralized custodial wallet mechanisms on Ethereum:
 - Time-Locked Wallets
 - Multisig Control (e.g., Gnosis Safe–style)
 - Inheritance Protocols (e.g., Dead Man’s Switch)

 Our goal is to evaluate these models based on security, usability, and user control, and to build a working prototype for one of them (Time-Locked ETH Wallet).

 Tech Stack

 Solidity
 Hardhat
 React.js